 As for sources, at first the Study Guides on the conference's website are a good way to form an early opinion.
 It is also beneficial to check the bibliography of the study guide as it might contain useful websites.

 Since most topics are from the UN, the United Nations website is a good way to start research (www.un.org).
 Try to isolate key words to use while researching rather than whole titles.
-Some other websites are:
+Another website is: